marco-sca/CRTCalibrationAnalysis/README.md

   <p><strong>Figure 1.</strong> Illustration of the three SBN detectors along the Booster Neutrino Beam.</p>
 </div>

 To conduct this research, as shown in the [Figure 1](#fig1), three Liquid Argon Time Projection Chambers (LArTPCs) are strategically positioned along the Booster Neutrino Beamline (BNB).
 These detectors include SBND, which serves as the near detector and is located 110 meters from the neutrino source, MicroBooNE, and ICARUS, which acts as the far detector.
 These last two detectors are positioned 470 meters and 600 meters away from the source, respectively.
 ICARUS has been refurbished and upgraded to maximize its performance within the SBN program.
 After its overhauling at CERN, ICARUS was shipped to Fermilab in 2017 and since 2022 has been actively collecting data.
-The joint work of SBND and ICARUS creates a world-leading sterile neutrino search experiment that can cover the parameters allowed by past anomalies at $\geq 5\sigma$ significance.
+The joint work of SBND and ICARUS creates a world-leading sterile neutrino search experiment that can cover the parameters allowed by past anomalies at $\geq 5\sigma$ significance[[1]](#ref1).

 At Fermilab the ICARUS detector is exposed to a significant influx of cosmic particles during the brief neutrino beam-spill periods (1.6 µs for BNB and 9.6 µs for NuMI) as well as during the approximately 1 millisecond TPC drift time, which falls outside the beam-spill.
-To minimize the impact of cosmic ray-induced events, ICARUS is equipped with a Cosmic Ray Tagger (CRT) system that ensures comprehensive coverage of the detector in all directions.
+To minimize the impact of cosmic ray-induced events, ICARUS is equipped with a Cosmic Ray Tagger (CRT) system that ensures comprehensive coverage of the detector in all directions [[2]](#ref2).

 Here I will outline the tasks accomplished during my 2-month internship at Fermilab, as part of the "2023 Summer Students Italian program at the Fermi National Accelerator Laboratory and at other US Laboratories".
 After providing a brief overview of the SBN program and the theoretical and phenomenological aspects related to the search for sterile neutrinos, I will delve into the details of the ICARUS detector and the Cosmic Ray Tagger (CRT) system.
 My primary focus will be on the top section of the cosmic rays detector, known as the Top CRT, and I will elaborate on the calibration analysis process, which has been the central focus of my work during this internship.